John Hall (New York politician): Early life and musical career

 Hall was born in Baltimore, Maryland, and grew up in Elmira, New York.
 He is the son of James A. Hall, who was a PhD in electrical engineering and Marie W. Hall, who had M.A. in divinity.
 A three-time National Science Foundation summer scholar, he skipped two grades in school and left Notre Dame High School in Elmira at age sixteen to study physics at the University of Notre Dame, and then English at Loyola College, Baltimore.

 Hall began playing piano at age 4, and later studied French horn in school and taught himself guitar and bass.
-After changing his concentration to creative writing and performing in numerous musical ensembles, Hall quit college to begin his professional musical career in the clubs of Georgetown, D.C., and then in Greenwich Village.
+After changing his concentration to creative writing and performing in numerous musical ensembles, Hall quit college to begin his professional musical career in the clubs in the Georgetown section of Washington, D.C., and then in Greenwich Village in New York City.
 In 1967, his group Kangaroo released an album on MGM Records, and Hall also composed music for a Broadway theatre trilogy Morning, Noon and Night.
 He released his debut solo album, Action in 1970.
 Since then he has released 7 albums solo or as the John Hall Band.

 In late January 1972, he founded Orleans in Ulster County, New York, with Wells Kelly and Larry Hoppen.
 Lance Hoppen, Larry's brother, joined the band later in that year, completing the Orleans lineup that would last throughout the band's most successful period.
-Orleans released two albums on ABC Records, and two on David Geffen's Asylum Records label, the latter two including the top five hits "Dance With Me" and "Still The One" which are each certified by BMI at more than 7 million airplays in the United States.
+Orleans released two albums on ABC Records, and two on David Geffen's Asylum Records, the latter two including the top five hits "Dance With Me" and "Still The One" which are each certified by BMI at more than 7 million airplays in the United States.
 As part of Orleans, he was a songwriter and session musician for artists that include Janis Joplin, Seals and Crofts, Taj Mahal, Jackson Browne, Little Feat, and Bonnie Raitt.

 In 1977, Hall left to concentrate on the solo career that had begun with the Action album at the beginning of the decade and became active in the anti-nuclear movement, fighting to stop a nuclear plant planned for Cementon on the Hudson River, and co-founding Musicians United for Safe Energy with Jackson Browne, Bonnie Raitt, and Graham Nash.
-His second solo recording of that period (his third overall) included the title track "Power," which became an environmental anthem performed by Pete Seeger, Peter, Paul and Mary, Holly Near, and the Doobie Brothers and James Taylor who cut it live at the No Nukes Concerts at Madison Square Garden.
+His second solo recording of that period (his third overall) included the title track "Power," which became an environmental anthem performed by Pete Seeger; Peter, Paul and Mary; Holly Near; and the Doobie Brothers and James Taylor, who cut it live at the No Nukes Concerts at Madison Square Garden.
 In 1981 he formed the John Hall Band, which consisted of Hall, keyboardist and vocalist Bob Leinbach, bassist and vocalist John Troy, and drummer Eric Parker.
 The John Hall Band released two albums on the EMI America label with high AOR and MTV visibility but limited Top 40 success.
 "Crazy (Keep On Falling)," from the album All of the Above, was the band's only major hit (U.S. #42).